Suraj-Chavan1/Project-Atlas/README.md

 1. **Local Open-Source LLMs Deployed on Azure VMs** (Terms and conditions applied, do see the architecture diagram)
    - Deploying Ollama Local LLMs on Azure VMs (GPU/CPU) ensures that  in-house data is not leaked and **ensures integrity**.
    - Such a setup makes an LLM fully customizable; however, scaling needs to be taken care of.
-   - So current choice is of **Azure OpenAI** as Microsoft ensures security and  the cost of vms(for testing is very high) but in future if **Barclays** is concerned about security we would use the approach of privately deployed llms.
+   - So current choice is of **Azure OpenAI** as Microsoft ensures security and  the cost of vms(for testing is very high) but in future if **Company** is concerned about security we would use the approach of privately deployed llms.
    - **Microsoft Azure OpenAI Data privacy clause**
    - https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy?utm_source=chatgpt.com&tabs=azure-portal